-IT IS HEREBY ORDERED that Physician's and Surgeon's Certificate No. A 60124 issued to Respondent Victoria Ann Kumar, M.D. is revoked.
-However, the revocation is stayed and Respondent is placed on probation for five (5) years on the following terms and conditions.
+IT IS HEREBY ORDERED that Physician's and Surgeon's Certificate No. G 68269 issued to Respondent JILL ADRIENNE HOFFMAN, M.D. is revoked.
+However, the revocation is stayed and Respondent is placed on probation for seven (7) years on the following terms and conditions:

-1. CONTROLLED SUBSTANCES - TOTAL RESTRICTION.
-Respondent shall not order, prescribe, dispense, administer, furnish, or possess any controlled substances as defined in the California Uniform Controlled Substances Act.
+1. CONTROLLED SUBSTANCES - PARTIAL RESTRICTION.
+Respondent shall not order, prescribe, dispense, administer, furnish, or possess any controlled substances as defined by the California Uniform Controlled Substances Act, except for those drugs listed in Schedule V of the Act.

 Respondent shall not issue an oral or written recommendation or approval to a patient or a patient's primary caregiver for the possession or cultivation of marijuana for the personal medical purposes of the patient within the meaning of Health and Safety Code section 11362.5.

-If Respondent forms the medical opinion, after an appropriate prior examination and a medical indication, that a patient's medical condition may benefit from the use of marijuana, Respondent shall so inform the patient and shall refer the patient to another physician who, following an appropriate prior examination and a medical indication, may independently issue a medically appropriate recommendation or approval for the possession or cultivation of marijuana for the personal medical purposes of the patient within the meaning of Health and Safety Code section 11362.5.
+If Respondent forms the medical opinion, after an appropriate prior examination and medical indication, that a patient's medical condition may benefit from the use of marijuana, Respondent shall so inform the patient and shall refer the patient to another physician who, following an appropriate prior examination and medical indication, may independently issue a medically appropriate recommendation or approval for the possession or cultivation of marijuana for the personal medical purposes of the patient within the meaning of Health and Safety Code section 11362.5.
 In addition, Respondent shall inform the patient or the patient's primary caregiver that Respondent is prohibited from issuing a recommendation or approval for the possession or cultivation of marijuana for the personal medical purposes of the patient and that the patient or the patient's primary caregiver may not rely on Respondent's statements to legally possess or cultivate marijuana for the personal medical purposes of the patient.
 Respondent shall fully document in the patient's chart that the patient or the patient's primary caregiver was so informed.
 Nothing in this condition prohibits Respondent from providing the patient or the patient's primary caregiver information about the possible medical benefits resulting from the use of marijuana.